NicholasLYang/uptointerpretation/content/posts/the-next-browser-language.md

 the compiler and modeling their data in types.
 They started playing around with languages like Rust and Swift and Kotlin.
 They started to appreciate good tooling.
-Not to say that people would have rejected a type-safe language ten years ago, but it would have been a lot harder.
+Not to say that people would have rejected a type-safe language ten years ago, but it would have been a lot harder to gain adoption.

 # ReScript/ReasonML